Our kids thrive outside.

 Further resources on place-based education:

-Clark Fork School is a parent co-op, which means parents play a very important role in our community and in the success of our school.
-The Executive Board consists of dedicated parents who are committed to organizational and educational excellence.
-All parents are required to perform some hours of service each month.
+Clark Fork School is a parent co-op, which means family plays a very important role in our community and in the success of our school.
+The Executive Board consists of dedicated parents/guardians who are committed to organizational and educational excellence.
+All families are required to perform some hours of service each month.

 “Because of incredible teachers and staff and amazing parents like you, Clark Fork School is a unique and special place.
 Being a 'parent cooperative' gives us ownership of our facilities, grounds, and other tangible resources.
 It also, thankfully, requires our ownership of things not so material, such as exemplifying charity, stewardship, and a sense of duty concerning all of our children’s educational experience.
 Diversity, professionalism, creativity, patience, drive, organizational skills, silliness, fun, affection, these are all attributes needed to make our school run.
 Ideally, your talents, skills, and time will be utilized to the maximum so that you find joy and a sense of pride in performing your parent job and volunteering for projects.” - Betsy Sannella, Former Executive Board Member